- Published on

 - If you must use TikTok Live Studio:

-Mistake 3: Letting the Game Hog the GPU
+Mistake 3: The Game Hogging All GPU Resources

 - heavy post-processing (RT, motion blur, depth-of-field)